eth-brownie/brownie/docs/core-transactions.rst

 Inspecting and Debugging Transactions
 =====================================

-Each time your perform a transaction you are returned a :func:`TransactionReceipt <brownie.network.transaction.TransactionReceipt>`.
+Each time you perform a transaction you are returned a :func:`TransactionReceipt <brownie.network.transaction.TransactionReceipt>`.
 This object contains all relevant information about the transaction, as well as various methods to aid in debugging.

 .. code-block:: python